artandmath/DagNabbit/README.md

 - Probably want to do this on a DagNabbit specific copy of the script.

 ## Todo short/mid term
+- Validate on production quality hardware with a very large DAG.
-- Clean up some duplication in the classes
+- Clean up some duplication in the classes.
 - Add node class highlighting.
-(This can be done currently by feeding a selection to the dictionary key "selectedNodes")
+(This can be done currently by feeding a selection to the dictionary key "selectedNodes").
 - Option to fit image to the dependencies of selected node(s).
 - Option to fit image within bounds of a given width/height.
 - Settle on a schema and output an accompanying text file with the PNGs.
 - Deal with or suppress any pop-ups after script launch that might get in the way of manipulating the DAG window.

 ## Todo long term
-- refactor to be DCC independant and move functionality into a plugin
+- refactor to be DCC independant and move functionality into a plugin.
-- link functionality to the Nuke profiler
+- link functionality to the Nuke profiler.
-- drill down into groups
+- drill down into groups.

 ## Walkthrough, example files
 ![screenshot](https://raw.githubusercontent.com/artandmath/DagNabbit/master/docs/step01.png)